-Watermelons tolerate fresh manure relatively well - in order to increase warmth around roots, some gardeners add some relatively fresh, decomposing manure around planed planting positions and cover entire rows with foil.
-Some people even plant few watermelon plants on used compost/humus piles - warm, rich, well drained soil, with plenty of water and sunshine - ideal growing conditions for watermelons :)
+Watermelons tolerate fresh manure relatively well - in order to increase warmth around roots, some gardeners add some relatively fresh, decomposing manure around planned planting positions and cover entire rows with foil.
+Some people even plant a few watermelon plants on used compost/humus piles - warm, rich, well-drained soil, with plenty of water and sunshine - ideal growing conditions for watermelons :)

-Mulching can be very beneficial - it protects soil from direct sunlight and prevent excess moisture loss, it prevents weeds from growing and if mulch is something like compost or aged animal manures, even better - more nutrients for plants.
+Mulching can be very beneficial - it protects soil from direct sunlight and prevents excess moisture loss, it prevents weeds from growing, and if mulch is something like compost or aged animal manures, even better - more nutrients for plants.
 Remember, watermelons are very hungry plants!

 Caring for Watermelon Plants

-As fruits are growing, prevent rotting of the melons by putting them on cardboard or straw.
-In colder areas, fruits can be positioned on aluminum foil in order to increase warmth and sun exposure of fruits - this speeds up a harvesting a little bit and (allegedly) can increase sweetness of the watermelons.
+As fruits are growing, prevent the rotting of the melons by putting them on cardboard or straw.
+In colder areas, fruits can be positioned on aluminum foil in order to increase the warmth and sun exposure of fruits - this speeds up harvesting a little bit and (allegedly) can increase the sweetness of the watermelons.

 Slugs are dangerous to small watermelon plants - they can even kill the small plant.
-Plants can be treated against these pests, but in small gardens, remove them by hands.
-Watermelon grows rapidly and single slug (hard to spot and remove) can't really hurt it.
+Plants can be treated against these pests, but in small gardens, remove them by hand.
+Watermelon grows rapidly, and a single slug (hard to spot and remove) can't really hurt it.

 Soil diseases are prevented by crop rotation and by planting grafted watermelons.

-Since watermelons grow fast enough, they can cope with few bugs, especially in a healthy garden where crop rotation and diversity of plants is a norm!
+Since watermelons grow fast enough, they can cope with few bugs, especially in a healthy garden where crop rotation and diversity of plants is the norm!

 Harvesting and Storage of Watermelons